wavemaker/docs/learn/how-tos/building-pwa-app.md

 ## What is PWA (Progressive Web Application)

 PWA (Progressive Web Application) are web applications that provide a native mobile app experience.
 These applications combine great functionalities and enhanced user experience based on the browser’s capabilities, and works on any platform, including desktop and mobile devices.
 You can develop PWA using web technologies such as JavaScript, HTML, and CSS.

+WaveMaker web applications are already responsive and ready to be converted to Progressive Web App.
+In this document, learn how to turn any WaveMaker web application into a PWA.

-## When should you use PWA vs Mobile app
+## When to Use PWA vs Mobile App

+WaveMaker Studio allows you to create two types of projects:

+1. Web application
+2. Mobile application

-WaveMaker offers creation of two project types: 1) web application and 2) mobile application.
-PWA feature is offered in a web application allowing it to behave closer to native application.
-However, if you like to build a mobile app and get it listed on Google Play or Apple Stores you should create mobile application project instead.
+PWA applies explicitly to web applications, allowing them to behave closer to native mobile apps.
+However, to list a mobile app on Google Play or App Store, you should create a Mobile application project instead.

 ### Advantages of Using PWA